 Salt and pepper to taste

 Cut potatoes; put in large pot, cover with water, and bring to boil.
 Allow to cook until fork-tender.
 While potatoes are cooking, hard-boil eggs.
 Slice bacon into sections about 1 cm wide; cook in frying pan until crispy.
 When eggs are done, drain hot water and cover with cold water.
 When bacon is done, remove from pan and place on plate covered with paper towels to drain.
 Reserve bacon grease.
 In frying pan used for bacon, sauté onions until tender and translucent.
-Add flour and stir in to make a smooth paste (roux).
-Stir in vinegar and sugar; cook on medium-high heat, stirring frequently until sauce thickens.
+(Optional step: Add flour and stir in to make a smooth paste (roux).
+If not using the flour, just skip right over this) Stir in vinegar and sugar; cook on medium-high heat, stirring frequently until sauce thickens.
 Drain potatoes.
 Peel and slice cooled eggs into potatoes; add vinaigrette, bacon, salt and pepper.
 Toss to coat.

 Serve warm or cold but I really do find it at its most flavourful when served freshly made and warm.
 I have been known to warm up leftovers for a few seconds in the microwave the next day with good results too.